Pardoxa/firm_delay/README.md

 ```bash
 ./target/release/firm_delay
 ```
-or just add the executable to your PATH variable.
+or just add the executable to your PATH variable to be able to call firm_delay from anywhere.

 ### Option 2)